matihost/monorepo/terraform/aws/aws-site/README.md

 Ensure you have working [http://www.mydomain.com](http://www.mydomain.com) site point to S3 site url as CNAME This method requires - you do not have enabled RCP on S3 on the account - as it block all unathenticated access to S3.

+* If you can use TXT method of verification for Let's Encrypt and you don't need bare HTTP exposure from S3, then use `bucket_as_dns = false` to avoid relying on S3 bucket name being equal to DNS name.

 Generate TLS certificate via Let's Encrypt: (certbot tool required):

 ```bash